alvfig/calclm/README.md

 If necessary you can ask for support by sending a message to the [author](email:alvfig666@gmail.com) or contacting Lady WB on Lords Mobile game.

 This project is on [Github](https://github.com/alvfig/calclm).

+## Disclaimer

+The author was learning AngularJS and W3.CSS when began this project.